-Nirmal: It’s essentially working on different aspects of microservices with the Micronaut framework: what is the toolkit available within Micronaut framework or microservice ecosystem for developing, testing, deploying and maintaining a microservice application.
+Nirmal: The book essentially shows you how to work on different aspects of microservices using the Micronaut framework: what is the toolkit available within the Micronaut framework or microservice ecosystem for developing, testing, deploying, and maintaining a microservice application.

 Q. What advice would you give to readers learning tech?
 Do you have any top tips?

-Nirmal: We have structured the book for all the levels (beginner, intermediate, expert).
-Start with baby steps and as you get hold of the Micronaut framework start working on your coding chores.
-Coding chores/experiments will help you to apply your learning’s and retain the knowledge for longer time.
+Nirmal: We have structured this book for all levels (beginner, intermediate, and expert).
+Start by taking baby steps, and as you get to grips with the Micronaut framework start working on your coding chores.
+Coding chores/experiments will help you to apply your learnings and retain the knowledge you’ve gained for a longer time.
 Don’t stress yourself if something is not working as expected, take a break and try it again.

 Q. Do you have a blog that readers can follow?

-Nirmal: I used to be more active on https://itsnirmal.wordpress.com/, but for the past few years have been less active.
+Nirmal: I used to post frequently on https://itsnirmal.wordpress.com/, but for the past few years I’ve been less active.

 Q. Can you share any blogs, websites and forums to help readers gain a holistic view of the tech they are learning?

-Nirmal: Micronaut have good learning resources at https://micronaut.io/.
+Nirmal: The Micronaut framework has helpful learning resources at https://micronaut.io/.

 Q. How would you describe your author journey with Packt?
 Would you recommend Packt to aspiring authors?

 Nirmal: Our journey with Packt has been blissful.
-Packt team has been really supportive and encouraging throughout.
-A big thank you to the whole crew and yes to upcoming authors Packt is the best crew you can ask for.
+The Packt team has been really supportive and encouraging throughout.
+A big thank you to the entire crew, and yes, a note to up-and-coming authors, Packt is the best crew you can ask for!